swt30/thesis/chapters/01-introduction/01-introduction.md

 As with any field of astronomy, studying exoplanets depends on reliable modelling and correctly understanding physical processes, just as much as it depends on observational techniques.
 What can we understand about exoplanets from the information we have?
 How much can we trust our models?
 And how useful can these models actually be?
-In this chapter we take scope of recent work in a field that has yet to see its twentieth birthday, leading to the motivation for the primary focus of the dissertation: models of watery super-Earths.
+In this chapter I take scope of recent work in a field that has yet to see its twentieth birthday, leading to the motivation for the primary focus of the dissertation: models of watery super-Earths.

 ## Background